 The Urban Studies Foundation (USF) values high-quality, open, and trustworthy metadata as a core part of its commitment to transparent and accountable research funding and knowledge production.
 Good metadata supports discovery, citation, reuse, and long-term understanding of funded research and its outcomes.
 By assigning and maintaining Digital Object Identifiers (DOIs) through Crossref, the USF seeks to ensure that its grant records, funded outputs, and related materials remain citable, discoverable, and reliable over time.
-Where enabled, the Crossmark service is used to signal the current status of records and to communicate any formal updates, corrections, or withdrawals to readers.
+Where enabled for publications and other public outputs, the Crossmark service is used to signal the current status of the record and to communicate any formal updates, corrections, or withdrawals to readers.
+Readers can use the Crossmark button on publication pages and documents to verify whether a record is current and to access any available update information.

 Purpose